mail-in-a-box/mailinabox/docs/index.md

 Get a Server
 ------------

 * Get a server.
 I've been a long-time customer of Rimuhosting.com which provides cheap VPS machines at several locations around the world.
-You could also go with Linode.com or any other cloud or VPS (virtual server) provider.
-(If you want to test on Amazon EC2, I've got instructions for you in ec2/README.md.)
-In a cloud environment like EC2 where your server's IP address is dynamic, this is a good time to assign a static IP (like a EC2 Elastic IP).
+You could also go with Linode.com or any other cloud or VPS (virtual server) provider that provides a static IP address.
+Don't use Amazon Web Services though: Many of their IP addresses have a bad reputation because they've been used to send spam.

-* Choose Ubuntu 13.04 amd64 as your operating system (aka a Linux distribution).
+* Choose Ubuntu 14.04 amd64 as your operating system (aka a Linux distribution).
 You won't need much memory or disk space.
 768 MB of memory (RAM) and 4G of disk space should be plenty.

 * Once the machine is running, set up Reverse DNS.
 Each ISP handles that differently.
 You'll have to figure out from your ISP how to do that.
 Set the reverse DNS to the hostname you chose above (in my case `box.occams.info`).